jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-working together to push the boundaries of innovation, ensuring technical integration of products in the security space and addressing the endtoend security needs of customers.
+working together to push the boundaries of innovation, ensuring technical integration of products in the security space and addressing the end‑to‑end security needs of customers.
 The concept of a cyber poverty line allows us to identify the minimum level of resources required for adequate protection from cyber threats and who we must support to rise above it.
 Non\-profit, academia, and research
-Nonprofit, academia, and research organizations play a crucial role in advancing cybersecurity.
+Non‑profit, academia, and research organizations play a crucial role in advancing cybersecurity.
 By collaborating with industry partners, they bridge the gap between theoretical knowledge